 Accommodation in Madinah

-I loved my Medina Hotel so I really recommend it to you too if you haven’t booked accommodation yet.
+I loved my Madinah Hotel so I really recommend it to you too if you haven’t booked accommodation yet.

 I stayed at Mawaddah Altaqwa Hotel which I really recommend.
 I had an amazing view of Al-Masjid a Nabawi from my room, the room was clean and comfy with welcoming staff.
 It definitely gets used as a hotel for big groups visiting Medina on their Pilgrimage to Mecca and Medina but that was not a problem for me!